mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/artistic_color_selector.rst

     The selector can be set either to :guilabel:`Enforce gamut mask`, so that colors outside the mask cannot be selected, or to :guilabel:`Just show the shapes`, where the mask is visible but color selection is not limited.

 Default Selector Steps Settings
-    Values the color wheel and value scale will be reset to when the :guilabel:`Reset to default` button in :ref:`artistic_color_selector_docker_wheel_preferences` is pressed.
+    Values the color wheel and value scale will be reset to default when the :guilabel:`Reset to default` button in :ref:`artistic_color_selector_docker_wheel_preferences` is pressed.

 External Info
 -------------